 Use either past or present tense but don’t mix them.

-Use only one space after punctuation marks (do not use two spaces between sentences).
+Use only single space after punctuation marks (do not use two spaces between sentences).

 When numbering a series of items in a list, use the convention (1), (2), (3) rather than 1. or 1).